This guide has been updated.

 - The website Toy Theater has art tools that allow you to build virtual sculptures, paint on famous paintings and do other interactive activities.

 - A video series from the San Francisco Museum of Modern Art, “The Country Dog Gentlemen Travel to Extraordinary Worlds,” stars dogs who teach children about the collection.

 - Scribblify is free app that children can use to doodle with all kinds of funky tools.

 - NGAKids Art Zone app for iPad has interactive games for children, inspired by the National Gallery of Art’s collection.

-- Art teacher Bar Rucci posts a weekly “Art & Play Activity Guide” on Instagram and her website.
+- For seven weeks, art teacher Bar Rucci posted a weekly “Art & Play Activity Guide” on Instagram, and the guides can still be found on her website.

 - Albright Knox Art Gallery has a series of free games for iOS and Android based on works by artists such as Piet Mondrian and Vincent Van Gogh.
 The site also includes creative activities for kids (and adults) inspired by gallery artwork.